 When is the Market Open?

-As of the early summer of 2021, the outdoor market operates seven days a week from 9:00 am to 5:00 pm.
+The outdoor market operates seven days a week from 9:00 am to 5:00 pm from May to October.
 The venue’s regular hours, however, have been between 7:00 am and 5:30 pm at other times.
 In the summer some vendors stay open until late evening.

 The district and most of its shops are open every day of the year except for Christmas and New Year’s Day.
 It’s busiest and most interesting between late spring and mid-autumn.
 Farmers’ market-style vendors usually set up and participate between May and November.
 Artisan vendors are usually in the area from May until October.